Skills for OpenClaw Agents

 clawhub publish --bump patch

-The real value of skills becomes apparent at scale.
-A workspace with 10-15 well-written skills means your agent handles almost everything without you explaining context:
+Skills make your agent smarter.
+A workspace with 10-15 well-written skills means the agent handles tasks without you explaining context.

-→ Browse the NEPA AI Skill Pack at /shop/openclaw-skill-pack
+Browse the NEPA AI Skill Pack at axon.nepa-ai.com/shop/openclaw-skill-pack.

 Install once.
 Your agent gets smarter immediately.